estebanmunchjones2019/takeaways/JavaScript/Max's JavaScript course.md

 }

 export function deleteProduct(prodId) {
-  const updatedProducts = [];
+  // I'm using an extra updatedProducts variable ❌ const updatedProducts = [];
   for (const prod of products) {
     if (prod.id !== prodId) {